 Dendrobium Nobile takes time to grow its roots and make a reliable, stable plant base.
 You should avoid moving and repotting the plant if it’s planted for less than two to three years in the same place.

 But sometimes repotting becomes necessary due to various reasons.
-This may be due to plants overgrowing the current pot or change in the gardening location.
+This may be due to plants overgrowing the current pot or changes in the gardening location.

 The best time to start repotting it is after the plant has finished flowering.
 If you begin the repotting during its blooming, then it hampers the growth of buds and reduces the number of flowers you may get.